melonproject-archive/documentation/chapters/registry.md

 This public state variable mapping maps a Version contract `address` to a water<b>melon</b> fund address.
 &nbsp;

+`mapping (bytes32 => bool) public versionNameExists`

+This public state variable mapping maps the Version name to a boolean indicating the Version name existence.
+&nbsp;

+`mapping (bytes32 => address) public fundNameHashToOwner`

+This public state variable mapping maps...
+&nbsp;

 `uint public constant MAX_REGISTERED_ENTITIES = 20`

-This public constant state variable represent the maximum quantity of registered entities and is set to "20".
+This public constant state variable represents the maximum quantity of registered entities and is set to "20".
 This constant applies to Exchanges registered and Assets registered.
+&nbsp;

+`uint public constant MAX_FUND_NAME_BYTES = 66`

+This public constant state variable represents the maximum water<b>melon</b> fund name size in bytes.
+The maximum is set to 66 bytes.
 &nbsp;

 `address public priceSource`